Filed Date: Dec. 2, 2025

 The court then turned to whether dismissal of the indictment would be the appropriate remedy.
 The court concluded "that all actions flowing from Ms. Halligan’s defective appointment, including securing and signing Mr. Comey’s indictment, constitute unlawful exercises of executive power and must be set aside.
 There is simply 'no alternative course to cure the unconstitutional problem.'"
 Judge Currie concluded that dismissal without prejudice would be appropriate because it would restore Comey to the position he occupied prior to being subjected to Halligan's invalid acts.

-Separately, on December 2, 2025, a grand jury indicted Devante Aandrell Jefferson, the defendant, in the Eastern District of Virginia.
+Separately, on December 2, 2025, a grand jury indicted Devante Aandrell Jefferson, the defendant in this matter, in the Eastern District of Virginia.
 Magistrate Judge Summer L. Speight was assigned to the case.
-After reviewing the indictment, the court noticed that Halligan identified herself as United States Attorney for the Eastern District of Virginia despite Judge Currie's order.
-On January 06, 2026, the court order Halligan to file a pleading explaining why she identified herself in contravention of Judge Currie's order and why this would not constitute a false of misleading statement, in violation of Virginia's Rules of Professional Conduct.
+After reviewing the indictment, the court noticed that Halligan identified herself as United States Attorney for the Eastern District of Virginia on Jefferson’s indictment despite Judge Currie's order.
+On January 6, 2026, the court ordered Halligan to file a pleading explaining why she identified herself in contravention of Judge Currie's order and why this would not constitute a false or misleading statement, in violation of Virginia's Rules of Professional Conduct.

 This case is ongoing.